Theta-Limited/OpenAthenaAndroid/README.md

 ## JPG Drone sensor metadata parsing

 This version of the app can only read sensor metadata from images taken by a DJI drone.
-The the drone's position (Latitude Longitude Altitude) and its camera gimbal's azimuth and angle of depression are obtained from XMP metadata.
+The drone's position (Latitude Longitude Altitude) and its camera gimbal's azimuth and angle of depression are obtained from XMP metadata.

 ## Locating a Target 🎯